1895 CAJUN CUISINE AND PUB www.1895cajuncuisineandpub.com

 1928 Charity St., Abbeville (Map) - 893-9437

 Cajun Claws provides only the best when it comes to the Cajun crustaceans known as the crawfish.
-Starting in November, crawfish lovers flock to this famous Abbeville restaurant, but when these mudbugs aren't available, try one of the other seafood offerings like the fried shrimp basket.
+Crawfish lovers flock to this famous Abbeville restaurant, but when these mudbugs aren't available, try one of the other seafood offerings like the fried shrimp basket.
 Cajun Claws demand is pretty high, so arrive early around 4 p.m. to get on the list and order a drink from the bar while you wait surrounded by people who know where to find good crawfish that's worth the wait.

 CRAWFISH TIME ON RIDGE